conwetlab/WMarket/doc/user-guide.rst

 and click the **Sign in** button (the one indicated by the blue arrow).

-To create a new account, you will be required to introduce some details: your full name, your email account and a password (that must be reconfirmed).
+To create a new account, you will be required to introduce some details: your full name, your email account and a password (which must be reconfirmed).
 Once that you have introduced these details, just click **Create**.

 .. image:: /images/user-guide/register_user.png